-Most doctors don’t even acknowledge that Lyme disease and its co-infections can be sexually-transmitted, yet I potentially gave it to my fiancé as she now has many of my same symptoms.
+Most doctors don’t even acknowledge that Lyme disease and its co-infections can be sexually-transmitted.
 While the exact mechanism of how it is transmitted sexually still needs to be researched, it is unfortunately a possibility that hasn’t been fully ruled out yet as existing studies are contradictory.
 There are studies to suggest it is transmissible by both men and women, and there are also studies that suggest it can’t be sexually transmitted.
 It is also likely that a Mother can pass Lyme disease to a child despite recent attempts to mislead the medical community to believe otherwise.
 Unfortunately, many children have been born positive for Lyme disease which they got from their mothers.

 One of my doctors in San Francisco believes it can be sexually transmitted, and also believes 30–40% of the Bay Area is infected (which is where I was born and raised).
 He further estimates 20% of the US population is currently dealing with a spirochete infection of some kind, and that the Bay Area in particular is a hot spot for the disease.
 Especially in the grasslands of Marin County where I grew up as a child when I first got sick.